respeer-ai/docs/docs/en_US/CheCko/Installation.md

 ### Unzip

-Extension application will be unzipped to a folder, normally it should be **Packaged.linera-checko-wallet-$VERSION** if you don't modify the zip file name.
+The extension application will be unzipped to a folder, normally, it should be **Packaged.linera-checko-wallet-$VERSION** if you don't modify the zip file name.
 In the following part of the document we use **$APPLICATION_DIR** to represent this unzip path.

 <center>
 <kbd>